natwonglakhon/main/_posts/2026-07-08-qld_electricity_forecast.md

 ## Part I: 1-Hour Ahead Forecast

-The goal here is: given demand right now, what will it be in the next hour?
+The goal here is: given data right now, what will it be in the next hour?

 ### Baseline formulation